k4rkie/app_usage_tracker/README.md

 ---

-> [!NOTE]This is still on early stages and only works on X11 window systems and tracks time only for VSCode
+> This is still on early stages and only works on X11 window systems and tracks time only for VSCode